Secondary Maths Subject Leaders Community

 Subject leaders will:

-• have a deep understanding of the practices aligned to those in the NCETM’s Essence of Mathematics Teaching for Mastery.
+• have a deep understanding of the principles and practices aligned to those in the NCETM’s Essence of Mathematics Teaching for Mastery.

 • understand their role in developing and leading change in their department in line with the local and national maths education landscape.